 Just Mercy: A Story of Justice and Redemption by Bryan Stevenson

 The #1 New York Times bestseller Just Mercy is another book that should be required reading.
-If you are doing a 50 States of America reading challenge, this also makes a great book for Alabama.
 It is the memoir of a Black attorney of a man wrongly convicted of murder and sent to prison.
 What’s utterly shocking about this story is how long the system continues to work against him despite overwhelming evidence of his innocence.

 For more, read my full review of Just Mercy.